Il Natale in Italia

 An interesting fact!
 In 2018, the Vatican City displayed a Nativity scene created from sand!
 It stood in Piazza San Pietro - Saint Peter's Square - and it was a true work of art.
 This form of Christmas crib is called un presepe di sabbia and the sand used was transported from the Italian seaside town of Jesolo - an area in which it is traditional to create a sand Nativity.
 Photo below from Vatican News.

 In 2019, there was un presepe made from wood - legno - in Piazza San Pietro.
 There were 26 life-sized carved figures.
 This wooden work of art was created in the town of Scurelle in the province of Trentino.
 Photo below from Vatican News.

 Below is a video showing the people of Scurelle setting up the wooden presepe.
 In the video, you can see the enormous amount of work and great care that has gone into creating it.
 It was made from fallen trees after a storm.
 Grandissimi complimenti!

-There is a saying in Italy -
+There is an Italian saying -

 Un Natale senza presepe non è un Natale.